BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page12.md

 ```
 As soon as we detect that the dash has happened, we set the current animation.

-To actually play the animation, we need to check to make sure that we're only calling the current animation once.
+At the end of **_animatePlayer**, we need to check to make sure that we're only calling the current animation once.
 We do this by making sure that the current and previous animations are not the same, so that the animation actually play out its duration.
 (This is fine because we've already set which ones are looping, so when they play once, they'll keep looping).
 ```javascript
 if(this._currentAnim != null && this._prevAnim !== this._currentAnim){
     this._prevAnim.stop();